DiwashRai/DendronVault/notes/lang.cpp.versions.md

 Another significant update to C++.
 Many new language features introduced, library components, and improved performance in certain areas.

+C++17 contiued the modernisation of C++, focusing not just on performance but also on simplifying the language, improving its consistency, and making it more expressive.
+Its impact on performance and idiomatic C++ are seen in the adoption of new practices that leverage these features, which provide more compile-time checks, clearer intentions, and better abstractions.

 - **Structured bindings**: allows declaration of multiple variables initialised from a tuple or struct in a single statement.
 Makes code more compact and readable.
 - **If and Switch with initialiser**: can now declare a variable in the same statement as an if or